A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets

-`In this section, we present our collection and analysis of the annotated dataset.
-The raw data comes from Muzhi\footnote{\href{http://muzhi.baidu.com}{http://muzhi.baidu.com}}, a Chinese online health community that provides professional medical consulting service to patients.
-We collect extensive medical consultation records (see in Figure \ref{fig:mcr_sample}) for 10 pediatric diseases.
-After removing some incomplete samples and samples with too short dialogues, we annotate the filtered samples to form our our medical dialogue corpus, which we call DialoAMC.
+In this section, we present our collection and analysis of the annotated dataset.
+The raw data comes from Muzhi (http://muzhi.baidu.com), a Chinese online health community that provides professional medical consulting service for patients.
+We collect extensive medical consultation records for 10 pediatric diseases.
+After removing some incomplete samples and samples with too short dialogues, we annotate the filtered samples to form our our medical dialogue corpus, which we call IMCS-21.